-2013: Special Master William J. Kayatta recommended Nebraska pay \$5.5M in damages without a massive shutdown as Kansas had requested; a victory worth more than \$100 million annually to Nebraska's economy.
+2013: Special Master William J. Kayatta recommended Nebraska pay \$5.5M in damages without a massive shutdown as Kansas had requested; a victory worth more than \$100M annually to Nebraska's economy.
 The Task Force made recommendations to the Legislature for a strategic, long-term funding plan for Nebraska's water projects.
-Funding was approved to establish a permanent, stable funding source to ensure that Nebraska's water resources are managed effectively and efficiently.
+The funding was approved to establish a permanent, stable funding source to ensure that resources are managed effectively and efficiently.